vivianmiranda/cocoa3_testing/README.md

 ## Installation of Cocoa's required packages <a name="required_packages"></a>

 [CosmoLike](https://github.com/CosmoLike) and [Cobaya](https://github.com/CobayaSampler) require many C, C++ and Python packages to be installed as prerequisites.
 The overabundance of compiler and package versions, each with a different set of bugs and regressions, complicates the installation of Cocoa in HPC environments and the verification of numerical results.
-This section standardizes the package environment.
+Cocoa standardizes the package environment.

 There are two installation methods.
 Users must choose one of them: